Tell us about a book you can read again and again without getting bored — what is it that speaks to you?

 Summer of ’42 by Herman Raucher

-My copy of the book is dog-eared, couple of pages are torn and the front and back cover are loose but if there is a fire, this book is the first one I’m going to grab to rescue.
+My copy of the book is dog-eared, a couple of pages are torn and the front and back cover is loose but if there is a fire, this book is the first one I’m going to grab to rescue.
 Why?
 Because it is honest, the narratives easy to read and understand, the characters are real and warm, and the story recognizable.
 I will not bore you with the details of my own stories.
 Enough to mention that my loving ex often referred to me in the past as Miss Summer of ’42.

 This particular passage is forever engraved in my memory because I know it to be true.
 So I was told many times.
 Each time by a different Hermie.